-For Individual or Family Operation - Complete this section for the operator.
-For Partnership Operations - Answer all items except 2 for the "Senior Partner".
+For Partnership Operations - Answer all items except 2 for the "Senior Partner."
 The "Senior Partner" is the individual who is mainly responsible for the agricultural operations on this place, not necessarily the person senior in age.
 If each partner shares equally in the day-to-day management decisions, consider the oldest as the "Senior Partner."
-For item 2 (Principal Occupation) consider all members of the partnership together.
-Please include as "farming" worktime at all types of agricultural enterprises, including work at greenhouses, nurseries, mushroom production, ranching, feedlots, broiler feeding, etc.
+For item 2 (Principal) Occupation) consider all members of the partnership together, Please include as "farming" worktime at all types of agricultural enterprises, including work at greenhouses, nurseries, mushroom production, ranching, feedlots, broiler feeding, etc.